MMP for Enriques pairs and singular Enriques varieties: Equivariant MMP and Galois quasi- etale covers

-Finally, according to \cite[Proposition 4.2.2]{Pro21}, if any usual MMP terminates, then any equivariant MMP terminates as well.
-Using similar ideas, together with recent developments in the MMP for log canonical pairs, we prove the following statement.
+Finally, according to \cite[Proposition 4.2.2]{Pro21}, if any usual MMP (that is, there is no group action involved) for $\Q$-factorial dlt pairs terminates, then any $G$-equivariant MMP for $G\Q$-factorial dlt $G$-pairs terminates as well.
+Using similar ideas, together with recent developments in the MMP for log canonical pairs, we prove the following statement, which refines \cite[Proposition 4.2.2]{Pro21}.

 \begin{prop} Let $(X_1,B_1)$ be a log canonical $G$-pair.
 Consider a $G$-equivariant $(K_{X_1}+B_1)$-MMP:

 Then there exists a commutative diagram:

 where $(X_1',B_1') = (X_1,B_1)$, $f_1 = \Id_{X_1}$, and for each $i \geq 1$, \begin{itemize} \item the map $ \rho_i \colon X_i' \dashrightarrow X_{i+1}' $ is a $(K_{X_i'}+B_i')$-MMP over $ Z_i $, and